bbogo/Cheeger_patch/README.md

 Install:
 Just copy all the files into one folder and make sure this folder is in the Matlab path.

-Usage:
+Usage: main functions are listed below.
+Type 'help function_name' to find detailed instructions and examples
-FEMcheeger2.m    : the optimization algorithm
+- FEMcheeger2.m    : the optimization algorithm
+- cheeger_poly.m   : Kawohl, Lachand-Robert algorithm
+- CH_testing.m     : testing of the KLR algorithm